 On the left of the temple is a water tank that supplies potable water.

-The fascinating thing about this water tank is a tube shaped as a cow’s mouth.
+The fascinating thing about this water tank is it's tube-shaped as a cow’s mouth.
 Therefore it is called Gaumukh.
-From this point Vanartok is hiding behind the mountains.
+From this point, Vanartok is hiding behind the mountains.
 We kept walking towards it until we came across British quarters.
 Gigantic plateaus were visible from this point.

 How much should my bag weigh?